Carabinieri: War service

 From 1943 to 1945, the Carabinieri were accountable to the Control Commission of the Allied Military Government (AMGOT).
 Their reorganization and reform was organized by Colonel Arthur Young, a British police officer seconded as Director of Public Safety and Director of Security.

+The carabinieri were instrumental during the troubling years that made up the Italian Years of Lead (1968-1988):